Sanjeevyadaav/AI-vision/README.md

 **Features**

 1. Speech Recognition and Text-to-Speech:
-The application listens to user speech, interpret it, and processes commands.
+ • The application listens to user speech, interpret it, and processes commands.
-It uses the browser’s Speech Recognition API to capture user input.
+ • It uses the browser’s Speech Recognition API to capture user input.

 2. Generative AI:
- The project integrates Google's Gemini-1.5-flash model for AI-based content generation.
+ • The project integrates Google's Gemini-1.5-flash model for AI-based content generation.
-The AI processes user input, generates responses, and delivers them back to the user in speech and text.
+ • The AI processes user input, generates responses, and delivers them back to the user in speech and text.

 3. Weather Widget:
- The application displays real-time weather data for the user's current location.
+ • The application displays real-time weather data for the user's current location.
-It uses the api-ninjas.com weather API to fetch the latest temperature, humidity, wind speed, and sunrise/sunset times.
+ • It uses the api-ninjas.com weather API to fetch the latest temperature, humidity, wind speed, and sunrise/sunset times.

 4. Computer Vision:
- A live video feed from the camera is displayed, and the feed can be processed for image-based AI tasks like content generation using Google Generative AI.
+ • A live video feed from the camera is displayed, and the feed can be processed for image- based AI tasks like content generation using Google Generative AI.

 5. Time Widget:
- A clock widget displays the current time, updated every second.
+ • A clock widget displays the current time, updated every second.

 6. IP_info
- Uses the http://ipinfo.io for getting the approximate location based on IP address.
+ • Uses the http://ipinfo.io for getting the approximate location based on IP address.

 **Technologies Used**

-JavaScript (Browser APIs):
+• JavaScript (Browser APIs):
   Speech Recognition and Text-to-Speech.
   Weather data visualization and real-time updates.

-Python:
+• Python:
 video feed processing using OpenCV.
 Speech-to-text and weather data handling via API requests.
 Communication between frontend and backend using Eel.

-Google Generative AI:
+• Google Generative AI:
 Integrated for processing user commands and generating intelligent responses.

-Setup Instructions
+**Setup Instructions**

 **Prerequisites**

-Install Python 3.x
+• Install Python 3.x

-Install Eel Python library:
+• Install Eel Python library:
   pip install eel

-Install OpenCV for Python:
+• Install OpenCV for Python:
   pip install opencv-python

 **API Keys**

-Configure your Google Generative AI and Weather API keys in a config.py file:
+• Configure your Google Generative AI and Weather API keys in a config.py file:

  Config = {
     'API-KEY': 'YOUR_GOOGLE_GENERATIVE_AI_KEY',